top of page

 4. Green tea (these should all be available in most supermarkets or organic stores, either as loose-leaf or teabags).

 1. NZ Blackcurrant (1–2 rounded teaspoons per day).
 (You could mix several teaspoons into the water when preparing the jug of ingredients).
-This is a rich source of quercetin.
+This is a rich natural source of quercetin and vitamins C and other beneficial nutrients).

 Directions

-1. Freeze, then defrost a lemon (the freezing bursts the cells, releasing the lovely ingredients), then slice it up, and put in a jug or large teapot.
+1. Freeze a lemon, then let it defrost.
+The freezing, which is optional, breaks the cells, releasing the delicious ingredients.
+Cut it up, and put it in a jug or big teapot.

 2. Add one or two of each of the detox herbs to the jug.
 These herbs help the detoxification process.